Spirituality: Four paths

 There is a rigorous debate in Indian literature on relative merits of these theoretical spiritual practices.
-For example, Chandogyopanishad suggests that those who engage in ritualistic offerings to gods and priests will fail in their spiritual practice, while those who engage in tapas will succeed; Svetasvataropanishad suggests that a successful spiritual practice requires a longing for truth, but warns of becoming 'false ascetic' who go through the mechanics of spiritual practice without meditating on the nature of Self and universal Truths.
+For example, Chandogyopanishad suggests that those who engage in ritualistic offerings to gods and priests will fail in their spiritual practice, while those who engage in tapas will succeed; Shvetashvatara Upanishad suggests that a successful spiritual practice requires a longing for truth, but warns of becoming 'false ascetic' who go through the mechanics of spiritual practice without meditating on the nature of Self and universal Truths.
 In the practice of Hinduism, suggest modern era scholars such as Vivekananda, the choice between the paths is up to the individual and a person's proclivities.
 Other scholars suggest that these Hindu spiritual practices are not mutually exclusive, but overlapping.
 These four paths of spirituality are also known in Hinduism outside India, such as in Balinese Hinduism, where it is called Chatur Marga (literally: four paths).

 Schools and spirituality

 Different schools of Hinduism encourage different spiritual practices.
 In Tantric school for example, the spiritual practice has been referred to as sādhanā.
 It involves initiation into the school, undergoing rituals, and achieving moksha liberation by experiencing union of cosmic polarities.
 The Hare Krishna school emphasizes bhakti yoga as spiritual practice.
 In Advaita Vedanta school, the spiritual practice emphasizes jñāna yoga in stages: samnyasa (cultivate virtues), sravana (hear, study), manana (reflect) and dhyana (nididhyasana, contemplate).